sagiegurari/cargo-make/README.md

 '''
 ```

-However that language must support comments starting with the **#** character.
+However, that language must support comments starting with the **#** character.

 <a name="usage-default-tasks"></a>
 ### Default Tasks and Extending
-There is no real need to define some of the basic build, test, ... tasks that were shown in the previous examples.<br>
+There is no real need to define some of the basic **build**, **test**, ... tasks that were shown in the previous examples.<br>
-cargo-make comes with a built in toml file that will serve as a base for every execution.<br>
+cargo-make comes with a built-in toml file that will serve as a base for every execution.<br>
 The **optional** external toml file that is provided while running cargo-make will only extend and add or overwrite
 tasks that are defined in the [default makefiles](https://github.com/sagiegurari/cargo-make/blob/master/src/lib/descriptor/makefiles/).<br>
-Lets take the build task definition which comes already in the default toml:
+Let's take the built-in **build** task, defined in the default toml:

 ```toml
 [tasks.build]